1mh/pyqt-examples/README.md

 ## License

-Except where otherwise indicated in the example subdirectory: The code is made available under the terms of the MIT license (attribute copyright to Michael Herrmann).
-The screenshots are offered under the terms of the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Except where otherwise indicated, the contents here are © me, Michael Herrmann.
+I'm happy for you to use the source code for any purpose, but give no warranties of any kind.
+You may also use the screenshots under the terms of the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).